openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

    reference types today -- that if you dereference an uninitialized (null) reference, you fail with `NullPointerException`.
-For classes for which the default value is dangerous, we can use the corresponding primitive reference class to ensure fail-fast behavior for uninitialized values.
+For classes for which the default value is dangerous, we can use the corresponding primitive reference type to ensure fail-fast behavior for uninitialized values.

  - **Compatibility with existing boxing.**  Autoboxing is convenient, in that it lets us pass a primitive where a reference is required.
 But boxing affects